Scifabric/pybossa/doc/api.rst

 **GET**

 Shows information about a project results template.
+If the logged in user is the owner of the project you will get more detailed owner information and project information.

 * **last_activity**: Last activity on the project.
 * **n_completed_tasks**: Number of completed tasks.